Pittsburgh-NEH-Institute/Institute-Materials-2020/schedule/week_2/week_2_day_3_plan.md

 ## Outcome goals
 * Understand that SVG is an XML vocabulary.
-* Understand how SVG works with web technologies.
-* Think about the axes as infinite space, and the viewport as a window onto that space.
+* Think about the axes as infinite space, the viewport as a window onto that space, and the viewbox as a way to control the viewport.
-* Draw and style shapes, lines, and text with SVG.
+* Draw and style circles, lines, and text with SVG.
+* Discuss charting patterns and anti-patterns.
-* Draw the bar chart superstructure: axes and labels.
+* Plan the model and inventory chart components.
-* Draw, position, and label the rectangles (use variables!).
 * Learn about graphs, nodes, and edges.
 * Learn about types of centrality.
 * Model nodes and edges from the data.